Why your life goals suck.

 (Who told you that, Irene.)

-After 4 months of this, I realise that I was ok with this because
+After 4 months of this, I realised that I was ok with this because

 it meant I didn’t have to do it.